National Grid Wants to Buy Natural Gas Contracts

 Big electric users such as Walmart also have questioned the practice of letting electric utilities — also called electric distribution companies (EDCs) — buy the contracts for fear it will increase energy bills.

 “In fact, having EDCs procure any pipeline capacity may unnecessarily over-allocate costs and risks to the EDC (and Massachusetts retail ratepayers) without sufficient demonstration of a defined benefit to its retail customers,” Walmart wrote in a letter to the Department of Public Utilities prior to its approval of the new rule.

 Large gas users such as power plants and distribution companies typically buy the 20-year pipeline capacity contracts to ensure they have gas to run their power facilities or deliver it to homes and businesses.
 Pipeline companies rely on the contracts to secure Wall Street financing and build the projects, which have big price tags.

 The controversial Northeast Energy Direct Project, proposed by Kinder Morgan Inc., costs $3.3 billion.
-Houston-based Spectra Energy has three billion-dollar natural-gas pipeline projects in the works, in Connecticut, Rhode Island and Massachusetts.
+Houston-based Spectra Energy has a $3 billion natural gas pipeline projects in the works, in Connecticut, Rhode Island, and Massachusetts.

 Thanks to the pipeline contracts, opponents say, these expensive projects will be paid by the public.

 “Massachusetts has no legal authority to require the hardworking families and businesses that pay their monthly electric bills to bankroll the construction of a gas pipeline that will be obsolete by the time it’s completed,” CLF president Bradley Campbell said in a prepared statement.